st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

         id_runs = self.log_to_mlflow(results, experiment_name, X, y, scoring, cv, hyperparameters, description, owner)
         return id_runs
 ```
-This function performs one of the main tasks. the operations performed are:
+This function performs one of the main tasks.
+The operations performed are:
 - 3.1 **Selection of trainig data records**
 - 3.2 **Splits data into X (features) and y (target)**
 ```